Wireless: Radio waves

 In 1894, Guglielmo Marconi began developing a wireless telegraph system using radio waves, which had been known about since proof of their existence in 1888 by Heinrich Hertz, but discounted as a communication format since they seemed, at the time, to be a short-range phenomenon.
 Marconi soon developed a system that was transmitting signals way beyond distances anyone could have predicted (due in part to the signals bouncing off the then unknown ionosphere).
 Marconi and Karl Ferdinand Braun were awarded the 1909 Nobel Prize for Physics for their contribution to this form of wireless telegraphy.

+In 1898, Nikola Tesla demonstrated the first radio-controlled vessel at Madison Square Garden.
+It was a 4-foot long “teleautomaton” boat controlled via a wireless box with levers.
+The small boat used radio waves to operate its propeller, rudders, and lights.
+The audience was reportedly astonished, with some speculating the boat was being controlled by magic, telepathy, or a trained monkey inside.
+Tesla attempted to pitch his invention to the United States Navy as a radio-controlled torpedo or weaponized drone.
+However, the Navy was seemingly unimpressed by the idea.

 Millimetre wave communication was first investigated by Jagadish Chandra Bose during 1894–1896, when he reached an extremely high frequency of up to 60 GHz in his experiments.
 He also introduced the use of semiconductor junctions to detect radio waves, when he patented the radio crystal detector in 1901.